nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ### Prioritizing a task:

 When you have important tasks, you can prioritize them in the task list to distinguish from ordinary tasks.
-If you want to prioritize an important task, you can use *t <task_number> to mark the task as important.
+If you want to prioritize an important task, you can use `*t <task_number>` to mark the task as important.

 Format: `*t <task_number>`

 Example of usage:

+`*t 1`

-`*t 1` - marks the first task in the task list as important.
+This marks the first task in the task list as important.

 ![prioritizing_command](images/prioritizing_command.PNG)